proxytranslation/user-docs/introduction/introduction.md

 ## Features

-- processes HTML, handle JavaScript/AJAX/JSON, XML (note: translation of Flash is not supported)
+- process HTML, JavaScript/AJAX/JSON, XML (note: translation of Flash is not supported)

-- Use the X-Proxy to determine what would be currently translated.
-If it doesn't, use the Advanced Settings to fine-tune the JSON/XML path settings
+- Use the X-Proxy and other Preview mode domains to see everything in context. use Advanced Settings to translate text coming from JSON/XML sources.

-- The crawler can discover static pages / HTML content only.
-You have to manually add any extra AJAX URLs, with the proper parameters.
+- Automatically crawl static pages / HTML content only.
+Add extra AJAX URLs with the proper parameters.

-- When you run the crawler, always use Discovery first, and be
-  incremental: "Unlimited" really means unlimited, and as such, can yield to very-very high cost.
-Running an unlimited crawl on an e-commerce website is a very-very bad idea.

-- Based on the initial, limited crawls, fine-tune the "Ignore query" parameters, to help the crawler decide what URLs to handle as same, and what to visit in hope of new content to be discovered.
+- Fine-tune your settings to help the crawler decide what URLs to handle as same, and what to visit looking for new content.

-- Always check all the forms for error messages, congratulation messages, etc.

-- Check all the images; some website like to bake the text into the image.
-Those will require your attention.

-- Pay attention to forms etc included from domains outside of Easyling.
-Typical examples: Marketo, optimizely.com, etc. You'll have to create new Easyling project for them, then linking together the projects.

-- Never underestimate the power of injecting CSS and/or JS into the translated pages

-- Regular expression is a great way to reduce the amount of content to be translated.
+- Translate forms, messages and dynamic content

+- Translate images: replace them with their localized counterparts on a target-language basis.

+- Link any external domain via multiple projects.

+- Modify page behavior using customized CSS and JavaScript injection.

+- Use regular expressions to filter for content.

+and many more!

 ## Whitelabel